ezpaarse-project/ezreeport/src/report/templates/README.md

   - A *Figure* have `data` property (see [Available Figure types](#available-figure-types) for more info)
   - A *Figure* have `params` (see [Available Figure types](#available-figure-types) for more info)
   - A *Figure* **can** have `slots` property, to position more accurately your figure.
-- You can export other variables as options for the whole layout (`export const myVar = 0` in TS, `exports.myVar = 0` in JS)
+- You can export other variables as options for the whole template (`export const myVar = 0` in TS, `exports.myVar = 0` in JS)
   - You can export `GRID` in order to use a custom grid (Type: `{ rows: number, cols: number }`)
   - Any other export is ignored
-- You can import other layouts (`import myFirstLayout from './first-layout'` in TS, `const myFirstLayout = require('./first-layout')` in JS) to extends them
+- You can import other templates (`import myFirstTemplate from './first-template'` in TS, `const myFirstTemplate = require('./first-template')` in JS) to extends them
-- Avoid to add a package for only one layout
+- Avoid to add a package for only one template

 ### Available Figure types